Shmurdik/ASFRedeemer/README.md

 Copy ASFRedeemer.exe to ASF directory, put a простыню of keys (one key, list of keys or just text that contains one or more keys) in the "Keys" field and click "Redeem".

-If you launch ASFRedeemer outside the ASF directory, WCF data will be set by default i.e. host=localhost and port=1242.
+If you launch ASFRedeemer outside the ASF directory, WCF data will be set by default i.e. host=127.0.0.1 and port=1242.